JBG Smith

 JBG SMITH Properties is a publicly traded real estate investment trust based in Bethesda, Maryland.

-As of December 31, 2022, the company owned 51 operating properties, 2 additional properties under construction, and had 20 properties in its development pipeline.
+As of December 31, 2024, the company owned 38 operating properties including 16 apartment complexes with 6,781 units, 20 commercial properties comprising 6.3 million square feet, and 2 properties on which it collects ground rent.
+It also owned 2 additional apartment complexes under construction and had 19 properties in its development pipeline.
 All of the company's properties are in the Washington metropolitan area, mostly in National Landing, almost all of which are accessible by the Washington Metro.

-The company has a history of developing sustainable buildings and is a member of the U.S. Green Building Council.
-It helped develop the Leadership in Energy and Environmental Design (LEED) program for the design, construction, operation, and maintenance of green buildings, homes, and neighborhoods.

 History

-In late 1956, three attorneys — Gerald J. Miller, Donald A. Brown, and Joseph Bernard Gildenhorn — formed a law practice in Rockville, Maryland called Miller, Brown & Gildenhorn.
-By 1960, the firm stopped practicing law and instead began securing private loans from wealthy investors to finance building projects brought to them by real estate developers.
+In late 1956, three attorneys — Gerald J. Miller, Donald A. Brown, and Joseph Bernard Gildenhorn — formed a real estate law practice in Rockville, Maryland called Miller, Brown & Gildenhorn.
+In 1962, after realizing that it was more profitable to develop on their own account, the company changed to a real estate development company and Benjamin A. Jacobs joined the firm.

-By 1962, the company controlled more than $50 million in real estate.
-Among the projects it completed in Washington, D.C. were a $4 million office building at 2121 Pennsylvania Avenue NW, the $2.7 million Jefferson Building at 19th Street NW and Jefferson Place NW, an $8.5 million office building at 19th and M Streets NW, and a $12 million large apartment complex at Tunlaw Road NW and Watson Place NW.
-That year, the company formed its own real estate development arm, MBG Associates.
-Benjamin A. Jacobs, a 23-year-old law student who expressed deep interest in the law firm's real estate practice, joined the real estate division.

 In 1969, Miller was replaced with Jacobs and the company changed its name to JBG Associates.

 In the late 1980s, the company was among the first real estate development firms in the D.C. area to redevelop properties for third-party clients for a set fee.
 This strategy helped the company survive the early 1990s recession.

 The company aggressively acquired several properties after the early 1990s recession.
 With 26 buildings in its portfolio in the early 1990s, the company considered an initial public offering, although it did not happen.

 By 1997, the company had an ownership interest in 21 commercial properties, including many office buildings, two hotels and one shopping center.
 It sold most of its assets to Trizec Properties in 1997 for $560 million.
 The deal did not include 10 apartment projects owned by JBG.
 The sale helped raise capital for the firm.
 But with a smaller portfolio, the company also shed most of its staff, and only 15 people remained with the firm and Brown and Gildenhorn retired from daily management.